 The cost for external students is the same rate no matter where you live.
-As of Fall 2022, the Extended Campus tuition rate is anticipated to be \$507 per credit hour.
-Consult individual course descriptions at https://ec.uic.edu/assistive-technology-certificate-program to verify the current tuition rate.
+As of Fall 2023, the UIC Online tuition rate is \$520 per credit hour.
+Consult individual course descriptions at https://onlineprograms.uic.edu/assistive-technology-certificate-program/ to verify the current tuition rate.
 Financial aid is not available because the certificate is not a degree.

 Apply if you want the certificate.
 Admittance into the certificate program is based on academic background, work experience and how the student will put the knowledge into practice.
-The application deadlines are May 1st for Fall semester entry and November 1st for Spring semester entry.
+The application deadlines are May 15th for Fall semester entry and October 15th for Spring semester entry.
 The GRE is not required.

 Transcripts are required.

 Completion time is flexible.
-Students are required to take DHD 440 Introduction to Assistive Technology (3 credits) and a field experience (1 or 3 credits).
-Students can choose the AT electives which they believe would best help them meet their professional goals and area of AT focus.
-While it is possible to complete the program within one academic year, most students take 1-3 credits of coursework per term and complete the program within four semesters.
-Courses are available fall, spring and summer, subject to minimum enrollment.
+While it is possible to complete the certificate program within one academic year, most working professionals enroll in 1-3 credits of coursework per term and complete the certificate within four semesters.
+Courses are available fall, spring, and summer, and subject to minimum enrollment.

-The required field experience has four options.
-(1) Working professionals can complete a 1-credit direct service field experience within their own work setting under the supervision of a RESNA Certified ATP, (2) Students can complete a 1-credit investigation and observation field experience, (3) Students can complete a 1-credit case study, or (4) Students can take DHD 441 Adaptive Equipment Design and Fabrication, a 3-credit lab-based fabrication course at UIC.
+The required field experience (certificate only) has three options.
+(1) Working professionals can complete a 1-credit direct service field experience within their own work setting; (2) Students can complete a 1-credit case study, investigation, and observation; or (3) Students can take DHD 441 Adaptive Equipment Design and Fabrication, a 3-credit lab-based fabrication course on campus.
 For more details, see field experience descriptions later in this packet.

-A printed certificated is issued to each student at the end.
+A printed certificate is issued to each student at the end.
 The courses will also be listed on the student's official UIC transcript along with the note: "Certificate in Assistive Technology."

-Professional AT certification not included.
+Professional AT certification is not included.
 Completing the AT certificate is different from earning AT professional certification through the Rehabilitation Engineering and Assistive Technology Society of North America (RESNA).
-However, anyone completing a certificate or degree in AT from an accredited academic program is eligible to reduce the required work experience for ATP eligibility.
+Certificate courses can help prepare you for the professional credential if you choose a comprehensive range of electives.
+Completing a certificate or degree in AT from an accredited academic program can reduce the required work experience for ATP eligibility.
 See RESNA's website for details.

+The UIC Certificate Program in Assistive

-Our certificate is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation for Rehabilitation Engineering and Assistive Technology Education (CoA-RATE).
+Technology is accredited by the Commission on

+Accreditation of Allied Health Education

+Programs (CAAHEP) upon the recommendation

+of the Committee on Accreditation for

+Rehabilitation Engineering and Assistive

+Technology Education (CoA-RATE).